RCONIS/openstatsguide-user2024/README.md

 # openstatsguide-user2024

-Presentation about openstatsguide at useR!
-2024
+Presenting openstatsguide at useR!
+2024.